haraldweber1975/haraldweber1975.github.io/_posts/20250909-fun-with-ai.md

 # Gather some knowledge?
 I will skip this part, as I already knew that
-a) Github Paes offers a free of charge possibility to host your own website
+* Github Paes offers a free of charge possibility to host your own website
-b) you need to be familiar with jekyll and know what gibhub pages supports
+* you need to be familiar with jekyll and know what gibhub pages supports

 But starting like "Show me free options to host a simple website" should lead you to Github and specifically to Github Pages.